Part-time Home (UK) student funding

 Fee waivers from UWE Bristol for students who began their studies before 2012/13

-There are two types of undergraduate fee waivers for 2015/16:
+There are two types of undergraduate fee waivers available for the current academic year:

 - If you are entitled to the maximum fee grant from SFE or your devolved funding body, but your fees are higher than the grant, you can apply for a waiver of the balance.
 The waiver is dependent on receipt of the maximum fee grant.